 Just when you think Malaysian music isn’t that big, something proves you wrong.
 I mean, let’s support our own country’s music lah, am I right?

 There are hardly any songs that would make you feel so good within seconds after listening to them (i.e Earth, Wine & Fire’s September … or any other song by them, to be honest).
-These […]
+These days it’s all about Gucci gangs, alcohols, twerking – but don’t get me wrong, I have nothing against it.
+In […]

 Is it me or kids these days are generally happier?
-I keep waiting for that moment when a bunch of fifteen/sixteen-year-olds with side-swept bangs and “droopy” looking faces hit the mall with their hands tucked […]
+I keep waiting for that moment when a bunch of fifteen/sixteen-year-olds with side-swept bangs and “droopy” looking faces hit the mall with their hands tucked in their pockets, the turbulent times of teenage angst etched clearly in their every stride.
+Perhaps going through an “emo” […]